 Serenade of the Seas (August 2003)

-Royal Caribbean's first-ever world cruise will be onboard Serenade of the Seas, a 90,090 gross registered ton vessel that was launched in 2003.
-Over the course of 274 nights, she will sail to more than 150 destinations in 65 countries and visit 11 great wonders of the world, including the Great Wall of China, Petra archaeological site in Jordan, Taj Mahal, and Great Barrier Reef.
+Royal Caribbean's first-ever world cruise was onboard Serenade of the Seas.
+Throughout 274 nights, she sailed to more than 120 destinations in 55 countries and visited many great wonders of the world, including the Great Wall of China, the Taj Mahal, and the Great Barrier Reef.

 Mariner of the Seas (November 2003)

-The last Voyager Class ship was launched in 2003, meaning that all ships in this class are nearing twenty years old.
-Over the years, though, they have been refit to keep them updated.
+The last Voyager Class ship was launched in 2003, meaning that all ships in this class are over twenty years old.
+Throughout the years, they have been refitted to keep them updated and fan favorites within the fleet.
 In 2018, Mariner of the Seas received a $120 million amplification.

 Jewel of the Seas (2004)

 The fourth-and-final Radiance Class ship, Jewel of the Seas, departed on her maiden voyage on May 8, 2004.
-Today, she makes longer, more port-intensive sailings, including a 17-night Arctic Circle cruise, 15-night Ireland and Iceland cruise, 14-night Greenland cruise, 12-night British Isles cruise, 11-night Southern Caribbean cruise, and more.
+Today, she sails year-round from Fort Lauderdale, Florida, to the Bahamas and Caribbean.

 Freedom of the Seas (2006)